Fleming Field (Gainesville): Major League spring training

-Later uses
+Post-football uses

-The Gator baseball program continued to utilize facilities on the western side of Fleming Field until the late 1940s while racquetball and tennis courts for student use were built on the eastern side.
-The baseball team moved to a new ballpark in 1949, and Fleming Field was used for physical education classes, intramural sports, general student recreation, and football gameday parking for the next several decades.
+The Gator baseball program continued to play and practice on the baseball diamond on the western half of Fleming Field for almost two decades after the completion of Florida Field while racquetball and tennis courts were built on the eastern half.
+The baseball team moved to new facilities at Perry Field in 1949, and for the following decades, Fleming Field was used for physical education classes, intramural sports, general student recreation, and football gameday parking.

-A major expansion of north endzone seating at Florida Field extended the stadium structure across an existing street and onto Fleming Field in 1991.
-The courts were removed, and the grassy field was landscaped with trees, sidewalks, infiltration basins, and a life-size alligator sculpture on a pedestal.
+In 1991, the university added an upper deck to the north stands of Florida Field, extending the stadium structure across an existing street and onto Fleming Field.
+The street and courts were removed, infiltration basins were added, and the area was landscaped with trees, sidewalks, and a life-size alligator sculpture.

 The former location of Fleming Field is now the main approach to Ben Hill Griffin Stadium at Steve Spurrier - Florida Field.
 On football game days, the remaining open area is used for tailgating and parking while the brick sidewalk cutting through the approximate center of the Gators' old home field is the site of the Gator Walk, in which the football team and coaches are greeted by thousands of fans as they make their way into the stadium.